mPulseMedia/streamEditor/doc/v1/autodesk.md

 <a name="how_it_works"></a>
 ## How It Works

-Once the page and the library are loaded, theMoment locates this pre-defined player object.
+Once the page and the library are loaded, theMoment locates the following video player object:
 > window[‘e7917642de4a4f1eae0a331375e03784’]

 TheMoment adds a new element **ovrGen_layer** as a child of the pre-defined element **oo-player-container**.
 All of the other elements within the overlay appear as a child of this element.
 There is only one touch-point per Ooyala player.
 (On the currently live site, the pre-defined player object is window["video-ooyala-player"] and the  newly added element appears as a child of rau-player.)